 At the College of Communication, we’re interested in exploring how communication and technology intersect, including how we use tools to communicate.
 The VARC Lab helps communication researchers explore topics like:

-The VARC Lab is led by Professor Paul Booth and Associate Professor Bree McEwan.
-Get in touch with them to see how you can get involved with the VARC Lab.
+Professor Paul Booth leads the VARC Lab.
+Get in touch with him to see how you can get involved.

 Paul Booth is a professor of

 Media and Cinema Studies in the College of Communication at DePaul.
 He teaches and researches how audiences embrace new technologies to generate emotional connections to media texts, as well as the role that new technologies play in ongoing media franchises.